 “a.
 The Discussion needs work.
 At times, the authors fall prey to over-selling the novelty and significance of their results.
 The results themselves are genuinely interesting and exciting, so there is no reason to exaggerate differences with prior research or to over-interpret the theoretical significance. “

 We have scaled back claims of theoretical novelty.
 For example, in the discussion of the middle zone, the reviewer convinced us that our results are in general consistent with the hypothesis that pain, negative affect and cognitive control consistent activate the MCC, and we now point that out clearly.
-However, we also more clearly outline novel implication of our results, such as the finding that reward was consistently associated with ventral MCC, suggesting this region may more generally integrate affect with cognitive control In contrast to claims of pain-specificity in MCC (Lieberman and Eisenberger, 2015), all four middle sub-regions were associated with pain and cognitive control.
-This finding is broadly consistent with adapative control hypothesis, which postulates that MCC integrates negative affective signals with cognitive control in order to optimize actions in the face of action-outcome uncertainty (Shackman et al., 2011; Cavanagh and Shackman, 2015).
-62-465Importantly, ventral MCC showed a preference not only for negative affect and pain, but also reward.
-Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.469-473
+However, we also more clearly outline novel implication of our results, such as the finding that reward was consistently associated with ventral MCC, suggesting this region may more generally integrate affect with cognitive control.

+“In contrast to claims of pain-specificity in MCC (Lieberman and Eisenberger, 2015), all four middle sub-regions were associated with pain and cognitive control.
+This finding is broadly consistent with adapative control hypothesis, which postulates that MCC integrates negative affective signals with cognitive control in order to optimize actions in the face of action-outcome uncertainty (Shackman et al., 2011; Cavanagh and Shackman, 2015). – lines 462-465

+“Importantly, ventral MCC showed a preference not only for negative affect and pain, but also reward.
+Thus, the present results suggest that ventral aspects of MCC may incorporate low-level affective signals into cognitive control, whereas dorsal MCC may be more important for aspects of cognitive motor control that require working-memory or resolving interference.” – lines 469-473

 Following the reviewer’s suggestion, we have also moderated our claims regarding functional-anatomical specificity throughout the manuscript.
+For example, instead of claiming our results suggest additional “functional-anatomical specificity”, we instead say our results “demonstrate additional functional differences between sub-regions of MCC” (line 437).

-For example, In addition, we have heeded suggestion to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by expanding and moving that discussion to the second paragraph in the discussion (Line 648).
+In addition, we have heeded suggestion to more prominently discuss the finding that “no region is selectively activated by a single psychological concept” by expanding and moving that discussion to the second paragraph in the discussion (Line 648).
+It now reads:

+“Despite this progress, a number of important challenges remain for future research.
+Although the present analyses revealed distinct functional profiles for each region in MFC, it is notable that no region is selectively activated by a single psychological concept.
+This functional diversity is evident in the observation that at least two distinct topics significantly predict activation in each cluster and the relatively poor ability of our classifier’s to predict activation using only the single most strongly associated topic for each region.
+Our results suggest a complex many-to-many mapping between functionally separable brain regions and cognitive processes, in in contrast to recent claims of functional selectivity in MFC (Eisenberger, 2015; Lieberman and Eisenberger, 2015).
+Additional work is needed to determine the extent to which small ‘islands of specialization’ are indeed selective to specific processes, as has been argued using large-scale meta-analysis (Anderson et al., 2013; Yeo et al., 2014). “ – lines 471-482

 “b.
 At times, the literature cited in the first half of the Discussion seemed dated”

-the literature throughout the manuscriptShenhav, Botvinick & Cohen (2013); Mackey and Petrides (2014); Vogt (2009); Cavanagh and Shackman (2015); Eisenberger (2015); Cole et al. (2014); Mattar et al. (2015) and Hutchison et al. (2013).
+We have added updated the literature throughout the manuscript and now include a number of recent references, including papers by Shenhav, Botvinick & Cohen (2013); Mackey and Petrides (2014); Vogt (2009); Cavanagh and Shackman (2015); Eisenberger (2015); Cole et al. (2014); Mattar et al. (2015) and Hutchison et al. (2013).